davorg/balham.org/docs/_pages/gateway/index.md

 In the world of British comedy, few sketches have given a location quite the same unlikely status as Peter Sellers did for Balham.
-His famous satirical monologue, “Balham: Gateway to the South”, first aired on the BBC Home Service in 1958 as part of a sketch show written by Frank Muir and Denis Norden.
+His famous satirical monologue, “Balham: Gateway to the South”, first aired on the BBC Third Programme in 1958 as part of a sketch show written by Frank Muir and Denis Norden and featuring Peter Sellers, Benny Hill and Michael Bentine.
+The best-known version was recorded by Sellers in 1958 for inclusion on his record, *The Best of Sellers*.

 The premise was a spoof travelogue — a parody of earnest documentaries and wartime propaganda films — breathlessly describing Balham as an exotic, almost